JackWorld99/Python-Tools/README.md

 ### 3. Generate QR code
-_It is a tool used to generate different types of QR codes.
+_This is a tool used to generate different types of QR codes.
 Depending on your purpose, you can use the generator to create QR Codes to open a website, view a PDF file, listen to music, watch Youtube videos, store image files, connect to a WiFi network, and much more.._

         pip install pyqrcode